Cat coat genetics: Agouti

 A major exception to the solid masking of the tabby pattern exists, as the O allele of the O/o locus is epistatic over the aa genotype.
-That is, in red or cream colored cats, tabby marking is displayed regardless of the genotype at the agouti locus.
+That is, in red or cream coloured cats, tabby marking is displayed regardless of the genotype at the agouti locus.
 However, some red and most cream tabbies do have a fainter pattern when lacking an agouti allele, indicating that the aa genotype does still have a faint effect even if it does not induce complete masking.
 The mechanism of this process is unknown.